Kttra/ConsoleCSharp/README.md

 **Related Projects**
 ----------
+[Console Properties](https://github.com/Kttra/ConsoleProperties) - C++ project that focuses on console use just like this repo.

+[File Name Grabber](https://github.com/Kttra/FileNameGrabber) - C++ program that uses console commands to read the file name's in a directory and copies the output into the system's clipboard.

-[Shutdown Scheduler](https://github.com/Kttra/ShutdownScheduler) - A program that schedules a shutdown for windows devices.
+[Shutdown Scheduler](https://github.com/Kttra/ShutdownScheduler) - C# program that schedules a shutdown for windows devices.
 The program runs the requested command through a hidden console.

-[Console Properties](https://github.com/Kttra/ConsoleProperties) - C++ project that focuses on console use just like this repo.
+[Time Adder](https://github.com/Kttra/TimeAdder) - C++ program that receives time inputs from the user and adds up the time.